OrinaOisera/OrinaOisera/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Cloud infrastructure poering impacful innovation
+Cloud infrastructure powering impacful innovation
 - 🌱 I’m currently learning ...
 Cloud architecting , Infrastructure as Code and Python
 - 👯 I’m looking to collaborate on ...
 Cloud blog , Open Source
 - 🤔 I’m looking for help with ...
 AWS cloud formation and Code deploy